LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_user_guide.md

 Proactive messaging enables brands to increase their ability to connect with a targeted consumer base leading to a higher probability of achieving goals.
 It enables a richer and more personalized consumer experience, while utilizing all the LiveEngage capabilities.
 SMS and WhatsApp are the two supported channels with more coming in the near future.

 ## Permissions
-The LiveEngage administrator and campaign manager profile inherit Proactive administrator permissions, once the account has been enabled by a LivePerson Admin (assuming the brand has Twilio and Whatsapp).
+Only LiveEngage administratora and campaign manager profiles have acess to Proactive messaging once the account has been enabled by the LivePerson account team (assuming the brand has Twilio and Whatsapp).

 ## Login and access
 Brands can access the Proactive Messaging tool from within LiveEngage via the Quick App Launch.